sai-krishna-msk/SmartFeed.ai/README.md

 **Similarity:**

-- Based on the user feedback of article's they've likes we have
+- Based on the articles user liked in the past, there are two types

-- - **Parallel articles**
+- - **Parallel Articles**
   - **Perpendicular Articles**

 - Parallel articles are the one's which are most similar to the articles you have liked